virtualknight8/sudoku-helper/README.md

-# Sudoku Solver with Tricks in JavaScript
+# Sudoku Helper with Hints in JavaScript

-This is a Sudoku solver written in JavaScript that can solve any valid Sudoku puzzle.
-The solver uses Sudoku tricks such as obvious singles, doubles and triples, and hidden singles and doubles to find the solution.
+This is a Sudoku helper written in JavaScript that can help you solve any valid Sudoku puzzle.
+The solver uses Sudoku tricks such as obvious singles, doubles and triples, and hidden singles and doubles to help you find the solution.

 ## Getting Started